Time-Coder/Connector/README.md

 ```
 ***client peer*** means a communication handle on server side that connected with one client.

 After that, you got `server` object on server computer and `client` object on each client computer.
-Let's have a group chat of these computers!
+Let's use **Connector** to communicate with each other!

 ## Share/Send variables
 ### via local shared dict
-A client and server use shared variables, just use **local shared dict**.
+A client and server can use shared variables, just use **local shared dict**.
 On client side, use `client` just like a normal dict.
 On server side, use ***client peer*** just like a normal dict.
 And logically, client side dict and server side dict are one same dict and will always synchronize changes.
 For example,
 ```python
 # client side
 client["var1"] = 256